 Listed below are current courses at Brown focused on entrepreneurship, social innovation, and action-oriented approaches to understanding and changing our world.
 Click here to learn about graduate programs in social entrepreneurship.

-The class of 2015 will be the first at Brown to have a student graduating with an independent Bachelor of Arts in Social Innovation; and others are quickly following his lead.
+The class of 2015 was be the first at Brown to have a student graduating with an independent Bachelor of Arts in Social Innovation; and others are following his lead.
 Click here for more information about pursuing an independent concentration.

 |Title & description||Faculty||Semester|

 Our goal for this course is that you leave it with the ability to think and act rationally and concretely on issues of technology and the human condition.
 We will provide background on useful technologies (e.g. wind, solar, hydro), techniques to fabricate them, and an opportunity to explore the obstacles to their implementation.